kubecost/docs/allocation-new.md

 ## Querying on-demand (experimental)

-> :warning: **Proceed with caution**
+> :warning: **Warning!**
 >
-> Querying on-demand with high resolution for long windows can cause serious Prometheus issues.
-Start with short windows (1h) and be careful.
+> Querying on-demand with high resolution for long windows can cause serious Prometheus performance issues, including OOM errors.
+Start with short windows (`1d` or less) and proceed with caution.

 {description of resolution, step, and window}